bhk/scam/libraries.md

 ##### `(at-exit FUNC)`

-Add FUNC to a list of functions that will be run when the program exits.
+Add FUNC to a list of functions that will be run after `main` exits.
-Functions will be run in the reverse of the order that they were registered.
+The earliest-registered functions will be called last.

 ##### `(basename PATHS)`